 This equipment replaces the process of hand soldering each component.
 Once components are placed onto the solder paste covering the printed circuit board, the PCB is then heated or ‘baked’ to solder the components to the board.

-What are some of the different kinds of stencils?
+What are some of the different kinds of Solder Paste Stencils?

-There are several variations of stencils available: Desktop Stencils, Framed Stencils, Frameless Stencils, and Rework Stencils:
+There are several variations of solder paste stencils available: Desktop Stencils, Framed Stencils, Frameless Stencils, and Rework Stencils:

-The Desktop Stencil is a simple stencil that is commonly used for assembly of prototype boards by hand.
+The Desktop Stencil is a simple stencil that is commonly used for circuit board assembly of prototype boards by hand.

 The Framed Stencil has two main categories: Fixed Frame and Universal Frame Stencils.